What is a Limited Liability Company?

-This brief overview of some important considerations associated with limited libaility comapnies organized pursuant to Arizona law is by no means comprehensive.
+This brief overview of some important considerations associated with limited liability companies organized pursuant to Arizona law is by no means comprehensive.
 Always seek the advice of a competent professional when making important legal decisions.

-Douglas K Cook is an Arizona attorney with over 40 years of experience as a practicing attorney.
-Although Douglas K Cook's office is located in Mesa, Arizona, he represents clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, AZ; Paradise Valley, AZ; Tempe, AZ; Chandler, AZ; & Gilbert, AZ.
+Steven W. Cook is an Arizona attorney.
+Although Steven W. Cook's main office is located in Mesa, Arizona, he represents clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, AZ; Paradise Valley, AZ; Tempe, AZ; Chandler, AZ; & Gilbert, AZ.